 - Twitter Analytics: See who your influencers are: the people that like your tweets and have a nice following of their own.
 Find local influencers and get acquainted with them: ask them to tweet about you now and then.

 Please check out these tools yourself.
-Keep a keen eye on trends and engagement, as that is the most important thing in my opinion.
+Keep a keen eye on trends and engagement, which is the most important thing, in my opinion.

 I want to leave you with two final thoughts here:

-- Post engaging content, because that is the best way to build an audience.
-Sounds simple, but it is pretty hard.
+- Post engaging content because that is the best way to build an audience.
+It sounds simple, but it is pretty hard.
 Don’t be afraid to experiment here.
 Usually, personal stories lead to the most and best engagement.
 Having said that, Yoast office life pictures on social media often lead to questions about the awesome features of Yoast SEO Premium (for instance).
-Keep an open mind and help any customer with whatever question they have, related or not.
+Please keep an open mind and help any customer with whatever question they have, related or not.
 The engagement counts, not the subject of your post.

 - Your employees are your brand ambassadors on social media.
-They love your company, enjoy working there and are most likely to share a lot of your social content if not all.
+In addition, they love your company, enjoy working there, and are most likely to share a lot of your social content, if not all.
 Your employees create that local snowball effect.
-After all, most of their connections on Facebook are probably/usually living in the same geographical area as you.
+After all, most of their Facebook connections are probably/usually living in the same geographical area as you.
 Acknowledge this, and stay aware of the value of these ‘in-house’ shares.

 That’s it for now!
-I’m sure I’ve convinced you that even as a small business, investing some time and effort into your social media strategy will pay off.
+I’m sure I’ve convinced you that even as a small business.
+So, investing some time and effort into your social media strategy will pay off.
 So go for it!
-And feel free to drop any questions or thoughts about social media for small business in the comments!
+And feel free to drop any questions or thoughts about social media for small businesses in the comments!